13. Graphics#

 using the functions discussed in the previous section.

-Draw a plot of the \(y=\sin x\) function using a call to plot.
-Then, call lines to depict \(y=\cos x\).
-Add a legend.
-Later, do the same using a single call to matplot.
+Draw a plot of the \(y=\sin x\) function using plot.
+Then, call lines to add \(y=\cos x\).
+Later, do the same using a single reference to matplot.
+Include a legend.

 Semi-transparency may convey additional information.
-Figure 13.18 shows two scatter plots of adult females’ weight vs height.
+Figure 13.18 shows two scatter plots of adult females’ weights vs heights.
 If the points are fully opaque, we cannot judge the density around them.
-On the other hand, translucent symbols somewhat imitate the two-dimensional histograms that we depict later in Figure 13.29.
+On the other hand, translucent symbols somewhat imitate the two-dimensional histograms that we will later depict in Figure 13.29.

 comment.char="#", col.names=c("weight", "height", "armlen", "leglen",